dwyl/process-handbook/how-to-create-personas.md

 This tutorial will focus on
 ["proto personas"](http://uxmag.com/articles/using-proto-personas-for-executive-alignment).
-Proto personas are ideal for projects that are short on time / allocated resources but that want to get the core benefits that using personas has to offer.
+Proto personas are ideal for projects that are short on time / resources but that want to get the core benefits that using personas has to offer.